Web 3.0: Explained with Real-World Examples

 - IDEX is an Ethereum-based exchange for trading ERC-20 tokens that work on Web 3.0

-- Storj is a decentralised storage platform.
+- Storj is a decentralized storage platform.

 - LBRY is a music and video website